-The work in the classroom is supplemented by daily maths homework.
-Times Tables Rock Stars or Dr Frost maths is completed online most evenings.
+The work in the classroom is supplemented by maths homework.
+Times Tables Rock Stars or Dr Frost maths is completed online.

 Pupils have a minimum of 5 lessons a week with a qualified and highly-trained maths teacher.
-Those who need additional support work in very small groups through our own bespoke intervention programme, as well as getting support with homework.
+Those who need additional support work in very small groups through a bespoke intervention programme, as well as getting support with homework.

 Maths is all around us; it underpins much of our daily lives and our future, both as individuals and collectively.
 Mathematical understanding is critical to our children's future.
 It is essential to everyday life, critical to science, technology, engineering, financial literacy and most forms of employment.

 As a department, we believe that cultural capital is the accumulation of knowledge and skills that a student can utilise in life beyond school to demonstrate their cultural awareness and to achieve personal success in society and their chosen careers.
 We agree that cultural capital empowers students, raises their aspirations and prepares them for an exciting future.
 We are committed to enhancing our students’ cultural capital and strive to introduce all students to rich and sustained opportunities and experiences that develop the whole child.
 Our department believes that a high quality education comes from pupils enjoying maths by ensuring that we enrich the curriculum with trips and guest speakers.